 At last count, I have been to 35 different countries, and each place I have visited has taught me a few things about how unfair the world can be:

-And in South Africa, I learned that institutional racism can have lasting effects on a country.
+In South Africa, I learned that institutional racism can have lasting effects on a country.
 Even though the racist system of apartheid ended over twenty years ago, the country is still dealing with its aftermath.
 Many of the black African population live in poverty, and over 70% of the land in South Africa are still owned by white Africans.

 With privilege in travel comes responsibility

 These lessons from my travels have shown me that the world is far from being equal, and that these issues of inequality and privilege exist not only in the United States, but everywhere.

 Whether you’re taking a trip through England or a trek through Southeast Asia, inequities exist in all places of the world.
 And it’s important that we are aware of those inequities.